 Yoga for Beginners

 Yoga is a very healthy wellness program that has been practised for decades.
-Yoga was formed to join and to know our natural appearance.
+It was formed to help us understand our natural appearance.

 In modern days, it has become a lifestyle in all age groups.
 Yoga for beginners is about being familiar with the physical and mental body.